jandrewrfarrell/RUFUS/README.md

 ## Running

-RUFUS can be run on a proband sample, with any number of control samples.
+RUFUS is primarily used to find mutations unique to a  proband sample, that are not found in the control samples

 Usage:
 ```